Interview: David Burstein On Millennial Identity, Future Of Work And Olivia Wilde

 3. Inclusiveness and tolerance.

-We accepting the differences in people and culture.
+We accept the differences in people and culture.
 We want everybody to have the same rights.
 We want equality.

-• We live in the world where ordinary people become extraordinary.
-You can start small, and things will raise on it’s merit !
+• We live in a world where ordinary people become extraordinary.
+You can start small, and things will raise on it’s merit!

 • This generation has been pushed the institutions to start behaving in a different way (social awareness, fair trade etc) !